Modular School Buildings: Alternatives When School Facility Plans Fall Short

 Many schools are taking advantage of off-site construction of classrooms, libraries, laboratories, offices, and cafeterias and realizing tremendous time and cost savings.

 What makes modular classrooms and educational spaces a cost-effective option for school expansion is the unique efficiencies of the factory setting and assembly process for modular construction.
 This type of construction set offers the ability to perform extensive quality control, avoiding many imperfections frequently found in on-site projects.

 Additionally, the nature of an off-site location allows for less waste.
 Because weather conditions are not an issue for the majority of the building process, there is less waste of costly materials ruined by the elements and fewer wasted days caused by inclement weather and unworkable conditions.

 The Bottom Line for Your Timeline

-The benefit of the modular construction schedule is that site development and foundation preparation are taking place on-site at the same time that building fabrication is happening at the off-site factory.
+The benefit of the modular construction schedule is that site development and foundation preparation is taking place on-site at the same time that building fabrication is happening at the off-site factory.
 Utilizing modular construction can reduce your “time to occupancy” by as much as 50%, which is critical when the first day of school is quickly approaching.